aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

   routeSpec: appmesh.GatewayRouteSpec.http({
     routeTarget: virtualService,
     match: {
-      // If the request full path is '/path-to-app/xxxxx', this rewrites the path to '/rewrittenUri/xxxxx'
+      // If the request full path is '/path-to-app/xxxxx', this rewrites the path to '/rewrittenUri/xxxxx'.
+      // Please note both `prefixPathMatch` and `rewriteTo` must start and end with the `/` character.
-      path: appmesh.HttpGatewayRoutePathMatch.startsWith('/path-to-app/', appmesh.HttpGatewayRoutePathRewrite.customPrefix('/rewrittenUri/')),
+      path: appmesh.HttpGatewayRoutePathMatch.startsWith('/path-to-app/', '/rewrittenUri/'),
     },
   }),
 });